Spinon confinement and deconfinement in spin-1 chains: Spinons and matrix product states

 \subsection{Elementary excitations}

 Besides ground states, the uniform MPS framework can be extended to the description of elementary excitations.
 Indeed, it was rigorously shown that an excitation that lives on an isolated branch in the spectrum can be described by acting with a momentum superposition of a local operator onto the ground state \cite{Haegeman2013}.
 In the MPS language, this translates to a quasiparticle ansatz for elementary excitations on top of an MPS ground state \cite{Haegeman2012}.
-When applied to an $\SU(2)$ invariant spin system with a unique translation-invariant ground state, we have the following form for an elementary excitation
+When applied to an $\SU(2)$ invariant spin system with a unique translation-invariant ground state, we have the following form for an elementary excitation:

 Here we have introduced a new tensor $B$ that perturbs the ground state in a local region around site $n$, and performed a plane-wave superposition with momentum $p$.
 We have added an extra leg to this tensor that transforms according to a certain $\SU(2)$ irrep, labeled by $k$.
 Therefore, the irrep that lives on this non-contracted leg determines the global quantum number of the excited state.
 The ansatz wavefunction is linear in the tensor $B$, and therefore the variational parameters in $B$ can be optimized by solving a generalized eigenvalue problem.
-Using a specific parametrization for the tensor $B$, the norm of the wavefunction can be made trivial, which reduces the generalized eigenvalue problem to an ordinary one.
-When the quantum numbers of the excitation---the momentum $p$ and the $\SU(2)$ label $k$---are non-trivial, the excitation is orthogonal to the ground state by construction; for trivial quantum numbers the ansatz can be made orthogonal by the same parametrization.
-It is easily seen that when considering integer-spin chains, regardless of whether the $j$'s are integer or half-integer, the label $k$ has to be an integer.
+Using a well-chosen parametrization for the tensor $B$, the norm of the wavefunction can be made trivial, which reduces the generalized eigenvalue problem to an ordinary one.
+When the quantum numbers of the excitation---the momentum $p$ and the $\SU(2)$ label $k$---are non-trivial, the excitation is orthogonal to the ground state by construction; for trivial quantum numbers the ansatz can be made orthogonal by the same well-chosen parametrization.
+Evidently, when considering integer-spin chains, regardless of whether the $j$'s are integer or half-integer, the label $k$ has to be an integer.
 This corresponds to the well-known property that spin-1 chains generically have magnon excitations.
 In the half-integer spin case, where the MPS breaks translation invariance and has a two-site unit cell, we can make elementary excitations by considering defects in the ground-state pattern.
-Indeed, an excitation would look like
+Indeed, starting from an MPS ground state with tensors $A_1$ and $A_2$